askui/idb-mcp/README.md

 ### Add MCP server to AskUI `Caesr` Chat

+⚠️ **Experimental Phase**: This feature is currently in an experimental phase and might not work straight out of the box.

 To make it easier to use the MCP server in AskUI `Caesr` Chat, you can add the MCP server and custom assistant to the Chat.

 ```bash